 - Balsamic vinegar is wonderfully sweet yet acidic at the same time.
 It's simmered down to a thick glaze before drizzling over the salad.
 There are many different types of balsamic vinegar.
 Some have a deeper flavor or are more acidic, and some are sweeter.
 You may need to try several before finding one you really like.
 Alico Fattoria Bronze Medal Aged Balsamic Vinegar is my favorite for its deep, yet sweet flavor.

 Balsamic glaze is balsamic vinegar that has been simmered until it is reduced by half and becomes more syrup-like in consistency.
 Balsamic glaze can be found in most supermarkets, but you can easily make your own at home.

 To make the glaze, add balsamic vinegar to a small saucepan, bring to a gentle boil, reduce heat, and simmer for approx. 10 minutes until reduced by half.
 The longer the vinegar is simmered, the thicker it will become.
 Sometimes balsamic glazes have sugar added to the vinegar, but I find that balsamic vinegar is sweet enough on its own.

-This salad works wonderfully as a light lunch or as a side dish, as a brunch item or for a picnic.
-The red, white, and green palette is so colorful – it’s a beautiful addition to any table.
-If you try this recipe, please leave a comment below and tag me on Instagram @mycasualpantry so I can see your creation.
+This salad works wonderfully as a light lunch or as a side dish.
+Add this to a brunch buffet or pack it for a picnic.
+The red, white, and green palette is so colorful and a beautiful addition to any table.

 - 18-20 basil leaves